ahungry/wissen/README.md

-    help        Usage: "wissen help" to list this help document. ls          Usage: "wissen ls" to list docs. add         Usage: "wissen add <path> <label> <summary>" to add a doc, where path follows the form: system.subject.topic.doc
+    help        Usage: "wissen help" to list this help document. ls          Usage: "wissen ls" to list docs. add         Usage: "wissen add <path> <label> <summary>" to add a doc, where path follows the form: system.subject.topic.doc import      Usage: "wissen import <markdown-file>" to import as a doc. apropos     Usage: "wissen apropos <term>" to search all docs for the term.
 ```

 ## License